MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-authorization.md

 [Create a service principal with Azure CLI]: /cli/azure/create-an-azure-service-principal-azure-cli
 [Managed Service Identity (MSI) for Azure resources]: /azure/active-directory/managed-service-identity/overview

-These authentication types are available through different methods. [_Environment-based authentication_](#use-environment-based-authentication) reads credentials directly from the program's environment. [_File-based authentication_](#use-file-based-authentication) loads a file containing service principal credentials. [_Client-based authentication_](#use-an-authentication-client) uses an object in Go code and makes you responsible for providing the credentials during program execution.
-Finally, [_Device token authentication_](#use-device-token-authentication) requires users to sign in interactively through a web browser with a token, and cannot be used with environment- or file-based authentication.
+These authentication types are available through different methods.

+* [_Environment-based authentication_](#use-environment-based-authentication) reads credentials directly from the program's environment.
+* [_File-based authentication_](#use-file-based-authentication) loads a file containing service principal credentials.
+* [_Client-based authentication_](#use-an-authentication-client) uses an object in code and makes you responsible for providing the credentials during program execution.
+* [_Device token authentication_](#use-device-token-authentication) requires users to sign in interactively through a web browser with a token.

 All authentication functions and types are available in the `github.com/Azure/go-autorest/autorest/azure/auth` package.